 Students wishing to audit a course must complete the registration card and application form and pay the audit fee.
 Students taking a course for credit will have priority over students auditing a course if classroom space is limited.
 Students may change enrollment from audit to credit or credit to audit only through the end of the first week of the semester.

 When students register to repeat a course for which a grade was issued and complete the course to earn a grade, the first grade earned will be converted to an “R”, and the second grade will be recorded on the permanent transcript regardless of which grade is higher.
 When students withdraw from repeat courses, the “W” designation does not replace the original grade.
 Students may not repeat a course in which they have received a grade of “B-” or better.
 No prerequisite course may be repeated if a more advanced course has been completed with a grade of “C” or better.
-When students have special circumstances, they may petition Faculty Council to repeat an otherwise prohibited course.
+When students have special circumstances, they may petition the Faculty Council to repeat an otherwise prohibited course.
 Repeating a course more than once will result in the loss of financial aid for that course.

 Students who wish to review previous courses may register as auditors without restriction.
 Auditing a course will not replace a prior grade.

 After the Drop/Add Period has ended, students may withdraw from the college or individual courses.
 For full-semester courses, the withdrawal period is after the first week and before the final week of the semester.
 For courses lasting less than a full semester, the deadline to withdraw is the Friday of the week preceding the last scheduled week of the course.
 Courses from which students have withdrawn will appear on their grade reports and transcripts with a “W” grade.
-In order to withdraw, students should meet with the Dean of Student Services, Dean of Instruction, or their advisor to complete the necessary withdrawal form.
+In order to withdraw, students should meet with Student Services, Dean of Instruction, or their advisor to complete the necessary withdrawal form.
 Failure to complete a formal withdrawal may result in the students receiving “F” grades in their courses.

 Student-initiated Withdrawal Under Extenuating Circumstances